 When he was alone, the Twelve and the others around him asked him about the parables.
 He told them, "The secret of the kingdom of God has been given to you.
 But to those on the outside everything is said in parables so that, "`they may be ever seeing but never perceiving, and ever hearing but never understanding; otherwise they might turn and be forgiven!' " – Mk 4:10-12

-To the Pelagian and other relatives of the humanist, such statements about "outsiders" as here in Mark or in Acts 16:9 and Isaiah 6:9,10 are inscrutable.
+To the Pelagian, the Semi-Pelagian, and the other Humanist relatives, such statements about "outsiders" as here in Mark or in Acts 16:9 and Isaiah 6:9,10 are inscrutable.
 This is a result of the marriage of Christian orthodoxy with religious humanism in the minds of many or most Western Christians.
-Such a "marriage" will always be fraught with theological conundrums – the two can never be compatible.
+Such a marriage will always be fraught with theological conundrums – the two can never be compatible.

 Orthodox Christian faith lifts God on high.
 Humanism lifts man.